 Joe Rotella, MD MBA HMDC FAAHPM, is chief medical officer for the American Academy of Hospice and Palliative Medicine and founder of the consulting company CatalystHPM.

 He is a board-certified internal medicine physician, hospice and palliative medicine specialist, and hospice medical director.
 He served as chief medical officer for Hosparus, a large community-based hospice in Louisville, KY, from 1999-2014.
 His work for the American Academy of Hospice and Palliative Medicine has included collaboration on Measuring What Matters, Choosing Wisely, and the Hospice Medical Director Manual.
 He chairs the Burnout and Resiliency Work Group for the Council of Medical Specialty Societies and is its representative to the National Academy of Medicine’s Action Collaborative on Clinician Well-being and Resilience.

-Karen E. Steinhauser, PhDKaren E. Steinhauser, PhD, is a Health Scientist with the Center for Health Services Research in Primary Care, VA Medical Center, Durham, Assistant Research Professor, Department of Medicine, Senior Fellow with the Duke University Center for Aging, Associate Faculty Scholar with the Duke Institute on Care at the End of Life, and Associate Director of the Program on the Medical Encounter and Palliative Care, Duke and VA Medical Centers.
+Karen E. Steinhauser, PhDKaren E. Steinhauser, PhD, is a Health Scientist with the Center for Health Services Research in Primary Care, VA Medical Center, Durham and Associate Professor, Department of Medicine, Duke University Medical Center, and Senior Fellow with the Duke University Center for Aging.

 Rodney O. Tucker, MD MMM

 AAHPM Leadership Development Committee Chair and AAHPM Ascend Host